CHES2023/PyMsOfa/README.md

 PyMsOfa is a Python module for accessing the [International Astronomical Union](https://www.iau.org/)’s [SOFA library](http://www.iausofa.org/) from Python.
 SOFA (Standards of Fundamental Astronomy) is a set of algorithms and procedures that implement standard models used in fundamental astronomy.

-PyMsOfa is not a part of SOFA routines but a wrapper around the SOFA C library.
+PyMsOfa is not a part of SOFA routines but a Python package around the SOFA C library.
 Thus, no calculations are made into the PyMsOfa software, they are all delegated to the underlying SOFA C library.

 PyMsOfa is neither distributed, supported nor endorsed by the International Astronomical Union.
 In addition to PyMsOfa’s license, any use of this module should comply with [SOFA’s license and terms of use](http://www.iausofa.org/tandc.html).
 Especially, but not exclusively, any published work or commercial products including results achieved by using PyMsOfa shall acknowledge that the SOFA software was used to obtain those results.